staff0rd/documentation/server/stats-debug.md

 outputFileName: index.html
 ---

-# Stats and Debug Information
+# Stats and debug information

 Event Store has a lot of debug and statistics information available about a cluster you can find with the following request: